solarwinds/snap-plugin-lib/v2/tutorial/09-config/README.md

 }
 ```

-Notice, that we needed to change proxy API: `TotalCpuUsage` is now takes one parameter: the duration.
+Notice, that we were required to change proxy API: `TotalCpuUsage` is now takes one parameter: the duration.
 ```go
 type Proxy interface {
 	ProcessesInfo() ([]data.ProcessInfo, error)